XingruiWang/MatrixOperation/README.md

 # MatrixOperation

-My first R package.
+My first R package just for fun.
 Homework of the Parallel Computing class.

 ### Install